jaimealbapastor/autonomous-gardener/Reports/Brice/Séance 15.md

 # Séance 13

-Drilling system
+During this session, I focused on the Drilling system and it advanced well.

-One size of the box re-built with holes to link the stepper and enter the electronics
+Firstly I re-built one size of the box and I thought about put some holes to link the stepper and enter the electronics inside the box.

 Joined the box's sides